backdoordetectors/backdoordetectors.github.io/index.md

 ---

-# On the Robustness of Backdoor Attacks Against Object Detectors in Autonomous Vehicle Applications in the Physical World
+# Backdoor Attacks Against Object Detectors in the Physical World

 Please note that all videos' speed is slowed down by half for the viewer's convenience.